 Taking Merchant Payments Online

-Credit card payments are possibly the largest out of any other style.
+Credit card payments are possibly the largest among all modes of payment online.
 Many digital sources like Google and PayPal have started to corner the market, but credit card companies are still raking in the profits.
-And it’s obvious as credit cards provide a simple solution for your customers and you to pay online.
+And it’s evident as credit cards provide a simple solution for your customers and you to pay online.

-After you have successfully created a merchant account you’ll have to choose a gateway.
-These are companies which securely transfer the data your customers input into your merchant account.
+After you have successfully created a merchant account, you’ll have to select a gateway.
+These are companies which securely transfer the data that your customers input into your merchant account.